The role of steric effects on hydrogen atom transfer reactions: Discussion

 To understand why bulky ortho-substituents lead to higher reaction enthalpies, we begin by noting that the same electronic stabilization described in the previous section for \textit{para}-substituted phenoxy radical \textbf{7} also exists for \textit{ortho}-substituted \textbf{6} and \textbf{8}.
 Given that \textbf{6} and \textbf{8} each have two alkyl substituents, we can estimate this electronic stabilization as 2 × 1.6 kcal/mol = 3.2 kcal/mol.
 However, this still leaves approximately 1.1 kcal/mol in \textbf{6} and 5.1 kcal/mol in \textbf{8} which cannot be explained by electronic effects.

-To explain these remaining contributions to $\Delta \Delta H$, we identify a substantial steric effect present in the alcohol product simply by virtue of transferring an H atom to the phenoxy radical.
-In particular, as the \textit{ortho}-substituents beside the alcohol become bulkier, i.e., from H to Me to tBu, the hydrogen on the phenol experiences more steric repulsion, raising the enthalpy of the alcohol product.
-Figure 4 compares the shortest H–H distance between the phenol hydrogen and the \textit{ortho}-substituents in the phenol products of \textit{5}, \textit{6}, and \textit{8}.
+To explain these remaining contributions to $\Delta \Delta H$, we identify a steric effect present in the alcohol product.
+In particular, as the \textit{ortho}-substituents become bulkier, i.e., from H to Me to tBu, the hydrogen on the phenol experiences more steric repulsion, raising the enthalpy of the alcohol product.
+Figure 4 compares the shortest H–H distance between the phenol hydrogen and the \textit{ortho}-substituents in the phenol products of \textbf{5}, \textbf{6}, and \textbf{8}.

 As the figure shows, the H–H bond distance decreases from 2.29 Å in phenol to 2.24 Å in 2,6-dimethylphenol to 1.83 Å in 2,6-di-\textit{tert}-butylphenol.
-Given that twice the van der Waals radius of hydrogen is 2.4 Å, this represents considerable steric repulsion between the newly-formed O–H bond and the \textit{ortho}-substituents in the product phenols which grows in magnitude as the \textit{ortho}-substituents become bulkier.
-In this way, bulky \textit{ortho}-substituents destabilize product phenols relative to the starting phenoxy radicals and thus increase the HAT reaction enthalpy $\Delta H$.
-Thus, perhaps unexpectedly at first glance, \textit{ortho}-substituents destabilize \textit{both} the transition states \textit{and} the phenol products relative to the starting materials, resulting in an Evans-Polanyi relationship between $\Delta H^{\ddag}$ and $\Delta H$ that is largely maintained even in the presence of steric bulk.
+Given that twice the van der Waals radius of hydrogen is 2.4 Å, this represents steric repulsion between the H of the newly-formed O–H bond and the \textit{ortho}-substituents in the product phenols.
+In this way, bulky \textit{ortho}-substituents destabilize product phenols relative to the starting phenoxy radicals and thus increase the HAT reaction enthalpy $\Delta H$. \textit{Ortho}-substituents destabilize \textit{both} the transition states \textit{and} the phenol products relative to the starting materials.

+This means the Evans-Polanyi relationship between $\Delta H^{\ddag}$ and $\Delta H$ also holds when steric repulsions are present.
 Quantitatively, \textit{ortho}-methyl groups increase barrier heights by an average of 2.7 kcal/mol and reaction enthalpies by 4.3 kcal/mol, while \textit{ortho}-\textit{tert}-butyl groups increase barrier heights by an average of 6.2 kcal/mol and reaction enthalpies by 7.3 kcal/mol, leading to an Evans-Polanyi fitting parameter $\alpha$ in the range of 0.6 to 0.85, not far from the estimated value of 0.8 in the absence of steric bulk.

-Moving beyond phenoxy radicals, we observe a similar concomitant increase in HAT barrier heights and reaction enthalpies when comparing the cyclohexoxy radical (\textit{9}) with the sterically-hindered 2,2,6,6-tetramethylcyclohexoy radical (\textit{10}), as shown in Table VI below.
+Moving beyond phenoxy radicals, we observe a similar concomitant increase in HAT barrier heights and reaction enthalpies when comparing the cyclohexoxy radical (\textbf{9}) with the sterically-hindered 2,2,6,6-tetramethylcyclohexoy radical (\textbf{10}), as shown in Table VI below.
+Now the steric effect destabilizes the TS twice as much as the product.